Why Ariana Grande, BTS and More Stars Missed the 2019 MTV VMAs

 "Okay, I can't tell you guys what I'm doing today (you'll find out super soon tho) but it's making me SO HAPPY, I'm having SO MUCH FUN and I can't stop laughing.
 Now, go come up with your crazy theories as to what it might be," she wrote on Instagram.

 While Lovato added that she "skipped the VMAs for a reason," she also admitted she just hates award shows.
+Now, it looks like the mystery might be solved.
+On Tuesday, E!
+News confirmed that the singer is set to play a character named Jenny on Will & Grace.

 BTS/YouTube